Shels1909/covert-traffic-analysis/README.md

 # covert-traffic-analysis

-From a pcap file determines which src IP in the traffic is sending covert traffic
+From a pcap file determine which IP is sending covert traffic

 Mac Knight